-5 years ago, the term “flexible office” didn’t have much of a place in commercial real estate.
-And for that matter, most consumers didn’t know about flexible office, coworking, or any of the providers working in this realm.
-Over the last few years, we’ve seen a ton of companies ride the wave of flexibility – in real estate and beyond.
-And now, the terms coworking, coliving, and flexible office are somewhat common.
-Here’s the thing – the flexible office wave isn’t subsiding anytime soon.
-The wave is growing, and companies and individuals alike are feeling the swell.
+Over the last few years, we’ve seen a ton of companies ride the wave of flexibility in real estate and beyond.
+Now, the terms coworking, coliving, and flexible office are somewhat common.
+But here’s the thing - the flexible office wave isn’t subsiding anytime soon.

 In the early stages of flexible office, it seemed that the flexible office as a solution was growing in parallel to the gig economy and startup boom.
 At that time, most people using coworking spaces or similar solutions were independent contractors, business owners, entrepreneurs, and startups.
 Flexible office only fit (it seemed) into the real estate strategies of small and growing businesses.
 And over the past few years, millions of companies and individuals started using a flexible office as their main or supplemental workspace.
 They saw the value in the simplicity, flexibility, and affordability of flexible work environments.
 They liked the fact that their workspace was move-in ready, with luxury amenities, and available on month-to-month terms.
 But then, big companies caught on.